 - Perform these necessary tasks a minimum of three times a year, depending upon the needs of the trail.

-- Submit a written work report to Dexter Robinson after each work visit to your trail.
+- Submit an online work report after each work visit to your trail.

 - Work closely with the Program Leaders and maintain open lines of communication.